Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 ## Reasons To Learn Basic Accounting

 Before diving in to the actual content I wanted to lay out some reasons why you might want to learn the basics of accounting if you're not already motivated / interested.

-### 🥸 Tax Compliance
-Unless you live in a tax haven you're likely required to accurately report your income and pay taxes.
-This includes profit from crypto transactions.
-Considering that centralized institutions like exchanges are cooperating with tax authorities, the transparency of DeFi and the statue of limitations on tax crimes that spans several years, I wouldn't rely on the incompetence of tax authorities for long.
-If the government is good at one thing it's making sure people pay up.

-### 😎 Tax Avoidance
-Different than the crime of tax _evasion_, tax **avoidance** is the legal action of carefully planning and coordinating your financial activities to minimize your tax burden.
-Basic accounting combined with some basic knowledge about your local tax law can already lead to massive savings.
-I will discuss some basic approaches but it is hard to generalize because every jurisdiction has its own laws with its own edge cases.

-### 📊 Financial Tracking
-Besides understanding your tax burden, accounting will allow you to properly track your finances.
-You'll be able to accurately track your entire networth, see the source and trends of your expenses, losses and income.
-If your goal is to become more wealthy or simply have better security and certainty over the state of your finances, accounting will help you with that.
+If you already know why you want to learn feel free to skip to the next [section]().

+- Tax Compliance 🥸: If you want to easily and accurately determine your income you need a consistent system
+- Tax Avoidance 😎: If you want to save on taxes you need to understand your tax laws and how you can legally leverage them to your benefit
+- Insight & Understanding 📊: Accounting allows you to notice and quantify trends in your finances as well as understand how you're spending and earning it, if you want to be able to optimize something you have to be able to measure it first

 ### The Downsides Of An External Accountant
 While you could hire an accountant to do everything for you, unless you have a pretty sizable